-Offering a ‘Delivery Experience’
+2. Offer a ‘Delivery Experience’

-According to an Accenture research, 64% of customers took their business elsewhere because of poor customer service.
+According to Accenture's research, 64% of customers took their business elsewhere because of poor customer service.
 Also, a huge $62 billion worth of business is lost due to poor customer service.
 These statistics are enough to keep you awake at night, more so if you aren’t doing enough to deliver a consistently satisfying customer experience.
 One way you can guarantee customer loyalty is by ensuring a seamless ordering and supply process that drives repeat orders.
 Make your supply chain a keystone of your efforts to deliver extremely satisfying customer experiences.

-Holistic Supply Chain Visibility
+3. Enable Holistic Supply Chain Visibility

 Partial visibility of the order process can lead to problems as you won’t have all the information needed to optimally manage orders.
 Out of the 101 execs from Fortune 1000 companies interviewed by Gatepoint, only 19% said they had end-to-end supply chain visibility.
 That’s an extraordinarily small number of firms who have granular visibility of their supply chains and who are using this visibility to improve the order processing and making sure they are able to maximize the number of on-time, in-full orders (OTIF).